Phone-GWP-group

 Not branding your bottle boxes is a missed opportunity

-Alternatively, inside print means that you miss out on any free “advertising” through the supply chain, but does create a compelling and memorable unboxing experience.
+Alternatively, inside print means you miss out on any free “advertising” through the supply chain, but it creates a compelling, memorable unboxing experience.

-The use of colour is also important, ensuring that any pantone references are accurately matched, and that any other graphical elements tie in with the material colour and your overall brand ethos.
-A good example is white and green inks being used in conjunction with brown kraft material to create a striking appearance that evokes an environmentally friendly aesthetic.
+The use of colour is also essential, ensuring that any Pantone references are accurately matched, and that any other graphical elements tie in with the material colour and your overall brand ethos.
+A good example is the use of white and green inks with brown Kraft material to create a striking appearance that evokes an environmentally friendly aesthetic.

-Consistency (across your packaging and other touch points – such as emails ecommerce websites, in store displays etc.) and good colour choice can really help to drive brand recall, customer loyalty, and repeat sales.
+Consistency (across your packaging and other touchpoints, such as emails, eCommerce websites, in-store displays, etc.) and good colour choice can really help drive brand recall, customer loyalty, and repeat sales.

 Improving the usability of your bottle boxes

-Separate to including printed branding on your bottle packs, it is also important to consider instructions and warning on your boxes.
+In addition to printed branding on your bottle packs, it is essential to include instructions and warnings on your boxes.

-Including info on recycling also typically helps to improve the perception of your brand.
+Including information about recycling also typically helps improve your brand’s perception.

 Transit packaging symbols